-Visit the milky white and bright blue icebergs of Jökulsárlón, one of Iceland's most picturesque glacial lagoons.
-Located in the country’s southeast, Jökulsárlón skirts Vatnajökull National Park.
-Snowmobile along the iceberg-filled lake to see the tongue of Breiðamerkurjökull, an outlet of the larger glacier for which the park is named.
+An exciting first activity to enjoy during your Iceland trip is a visit to the striking white and blue icebergs of Jökulsárlón, one of the country’s most picturesque glacial lagoons.
+If you’re interested, your Tourlane Travel Expert will organize a snowmobile tour along the iceberg-filled lake to see the tongue of Breiðamerkurjökull, an outlet of the larger glacier for which the park is named.
 This is where ice slowly breaks off into floating chunks and travels to the mouth of Jökulsárlón.

-At 80 feet wide and with an almost 200-foot drop, Skógafoss, or “Forest Waterfall,” is one of the largest in Iceland.
+At 80 feet wide and with an almost 200-foot drop, Skógafoss, or “Forest Waterfall,” is one of the largest in Iceland and a must-see for those interested in geography.
 If there’s even a hint of sun, you are bound to catch a rainbow from the continuous spray.
 Climb the steps on the side of the waterfall for sweeping views of the cascade and the Atlantic Ocean—and make sure to bring a poncho.

-Thingvellir National Park is the only place in the world where the Mid-Atlantic Ridge can be seen above sea level.
-See where the North American and Eurasian plates meet and walk the surrounding lava fields.
+Thingvellir National Park is the only place in the world where the Mid-Atlantic Ridge is visible above sea level.
+See where the North American and Eurasian plates meet and explore the surrounding lava fields.
 Enjoy the mineral-rich waters of Thingvellir Lake and try to spot a fox in the surrounding birch forests.
 Less